harrist4/pi-announcements/README.md

 If `pqiv` exits then this service will relaunch, starting a fresh `pqiv` instance.

 ### Monitoring Status
-The `announcements-status.service` service launchs `announcements-status.sh`, which runs in an infinite loop with a 30 second sleep.
+The `announcements-status.service` service launches `announcements-status.sh`, which runs in an infinite loop with a 30‑second sleep.

-This service checks for subdirectories under `/srv/announcements/tmp` and if there is a scratch directory present its contents are written to a `_STATUS_\<timestamp\>.txt` file in in the same directory as the `_READY.txt` and `_PROCESSING.txt` files appear.
+This service checks for subdirectories under `/srv/announcements/tmp` and if there is a scratch directory present its contents are written to a `_STATUS_<timestamp>.txt` file in the inbox (next to `_READY.txt` and `_PROCESSING.txt`).

-The timestamp is there so Samba cachine doesn't complicate status checks.
-The idea is to allow someone to see how far along the Pi is in the process.
+The timestamp avoids Samba caching confusion and allows someone to check progress.